 It’s not worth the time, but it’s pretty clear everyone involved already knew that

-Sherlock Holmes (Will Ferrell) and Doctor John Watson (John C. Reilly) think they have caught the ever evasive Professor Moriarty (Ralph Fiennes), but somehow he manages to escape once again.
-So, with the help of Queen Victoria (Pam Ferris) the pair embark on a mission to find out who is doing Moriarty’s bidding for him.
+Sherlock Holmes (Will Ferrell) and Doctor John Watson (John C. Reilly) think they have caught the ever evasive Professor Moriarty (Ralph Fiennes), but yet, he manages to escape once again.
+So, with the help of Queen Victoria (Pam Ferris) the pair embark on a mission to find out exactly who is doing Moriarty’s bidding for him.

 The jokes are stupid, un-complementary and often terrible, with a story line equally weak.
 The presumption that everything Reilly and Ferrell do together would be hilarious need no longer be, with the failure powered by a lack of drive or even need.
 Why did they make Holmes and Watson?
-It’s a question that seems as if it were never asked, that is until after the final cut was made.
+It’s a question that seems as if it were never asked, that is until after the final cut was made, by everyone.

 Ferrell is off form and irritating, Reilly is reduced to moans and groans and there’s a real issue with childish gags very similar to Johnny English Strikes again, and we all know how that went… It’s not worth the time, but it’s pretty clear everyone involved already knew that.